 Drumshanbo is a small town in County Leitrim in northwest Ireland: in Irish Droim Seanbhó means "ridge of the old huts".
 It's at the south tip of Lough Allen, which almost bisects the county, and is drained by the River Shannon.
 The area was industrial in the 17th and 18th centuries because of local coal and iron, and became connected to Ireland's waterway network.
 Those links fell into disrepair in the 19th and 20th centuries but have been restored, so Drumshanbo is now a centre for pleasure boating.
-Its population in 2016 was about 900.
+Its population in 2022 was 1240.

 Get in